aditya2904/Py_ethical_hacking_tutorial/README.md

 This tutorial helps to learn ethical hacking using python.

    Changing the mac address in linux

    Network discovery.

    ARP_Spoffing

    Packet_sniffer.

+  more to upload